Faster and smarter in the app... Open app

 Petrol

-UK forecourt prices rose sharply in the weeks following the conflict.
-The Strait of Hormuz remains effectively closed, keeping upward pressure on oil and therefore pump prices.
-For families driving to the airport — or driving on holiday within the UK — this is an unavoidable cost increase.
-Fuel industry experts note that supermarkets typically hold out longer before passing on wholesale price rises than independent dealers, so filling up at a supermarket forecourt may save you a few pence per litre in the short term.
+UK forecourt prices rose sharply through the spring and remained elevated through the summer as the conflict has dragged on.
+Fuel industry experts continue to note that supermarkets typically hold out longer before passing on wholesale price rises than independent dealers, so filling up at a supermarket forecourt may still save a few pence per litre.

 Food prices